-- Pros to checking a bag
+- Pros of checking a bag

-- Lighter / Easier traveling through airport security, in the airport and when boarding your plane.
+- Lighter / Easier traveling through airport security, in the airport, and when boarding your plane.
 When you check a bag you don’t have to lug it through security and around the airport.
 Nor do you have to heave up into the overhead bin.
 You can run carefree throughout the airport with nary a worry in the world.

 - Don’t have to fight for overhead bin space.
-For those of us with airline status this is not an issue, but for the rest you may find yourself struggling to find an overhead bin to stow your suitcase.
+For those of us with airline status, this is not an issue, but for the rest, you may find yourself struggling to find an overhead bin to stow your suitcase.
 Not an issue if you checked it.

 - Can pack more.
 Carry ons are restricted by size, but when you check a bag you can use a larger suitcase and it can weigh up to 50lbs without having to incur extra fees.
 Just think of all the shoes you can bring with you.

-- Cons to checking a bag
+- Cons of checking a bag

 - May have to pay a fee.
 Speaking of fees, this is a major downside to checking a bag.
-Unless you fly Southwest, or have status on the airline, you are likely paying a fee to check your bag.
+Unless you fly Southwest or have status on the airline, you are likely paying a fee to check your bag.
 Talk about nickel and diming…

 - Bags might get lost.
 It happens still (roughly 3% of the time).
 If you check the bag it’s in someone else’s hands and not yours.
 A lost bag can really make a trip crummy.